📁

 Different printing standards use different ink limits and dot gain compensation.
 Choosing the correct CMYK profile ensures your colors look right when the job comes off the press:

-• FOGRA39 (ISO Coated v2) — the standard for coated paper printing in Europe.
+• FOGRA39 (ISO Coated v2) — the standard for coated paper printing in Europe, and the default here since it's the most widely used CMYK profile worldwide.
 Used by most European commercial printers.
 Total ink limit ~330%.

 • FOGRA51 (ISO Coated v2 300%) — similar to FOGRA39 but with a 300% TAC limit, used for newsprint and more absorbent paper stocks.